z784324922/sls/intl.en-US/User Guide/Logtail collection/Install/Install Logtail in Windows.md

 # Install Logtail in Windows {#concept_j22_xnv_vdb .concept}

-This topic describes how to install the Logtail client on Windows servers.
+The Logtail client is a log collection agent provided by Log Service.
+This topic describes how to install the Logtail client on a Windows server.

 ## Supported systems {#section_ppj_ynv_vdb .section}

-The following Windows systems are supported:
+The Logtail client for Windows supports the following operating systems:

 -   Windows 7 \(Client\) 32-bit
 -   Windows 7 \(Client\) 64-bit